 We are also exposed to unfavorable and potentially volatile fluctuations of the U.S. dollar (our reporting currency) against the currencies of our operating subsidiaries when their respective financial statements are translated into U.S. dollars for inclusion in the Consolidated Financial Statements.
 Cumulative translation adjustments are recorded in foreign currency translation reserve as a separate component of equity.
 Any increase (decrease) in the value of the U.S. dollar against any foreign currency that is the functional currency of one of our operating subsidiaries will cause us to experience unrealized foreign currency translation losses (gains) with respect to amounts already invested in such foreign currencies.
 Accordingly, we may experience a negative impact on our comprehensive income or loss and equity with respect to our holdings solely as a result of FX.
-Our primary exposure to FX risk during the three months ended December 31, 2021 was to the euro and Swiss franc, as 55.2% and 43.7% of our reported revenue during such period was derived from subsidiaries whose functional currencies are the euro and Swiss franc, respectively.
+Our primary exposure to FX risk during the three months ended December 31, 2022 was to the euro and Swiss franc, as 55.1% and 43.6% of our reported revenue during the period was derived from subsidiaries whose functional currencies are the euro and Swiss franc, respectively.
 In addition, our reported operating results are impacted by changes in the exchange rates for other local currencies in Europe.
 We do not hedge against the risk that we may incur non-cash losses upon the translation of the financial statements of our subsidiaries and affiliates into U.S. dollars.
-For information regarding certain currency instability risks with respect to the British pound sterling and euro, see Management's Discussion and Analysis of Financial Condition and Results of Operations - Overview above.
+For additional information regarding certain currency instability risks, see Management's Discussion and Analysis of Financial Condition and Results of Operations above.